Saturday, 29 October 2022

 The 08th National Project Steering Committee (NPSC) of the Climate Smart Irrigated Agriculture Project (CSIAP) chaired by Mr. M.B Rohana Pushpakumara, the Secretary to the Ministry of Agriculture held today (05th) at the Auditorium of the Ministry of Agriculture.

 The NPSC is set up at the Ministry of Agriculture, which takes the overall responsibility for executing the project.
-The NPSC will consist of key officials of the major stakeholder agencies of the central government, provincial government, private sector and the apex level community organizations mainly to provide policy guidance to the project and to ensure achieving the project’s objectives.
+The NPSC will consist of key officials of the major stakeholder agencies of the central government, and provincial government mainly to provide policy guidance to the project and to ensure achieving the project’s objectives.

 Chief Secretaries of the six provinces where the CSIAP is being implemented, Senior officials of the World Bank, implementing agencies, and Provincial Deputy Project Directors of the CSIAP joined the meeting virtually and senior officials of the Ministry of Agriculture, Department of Agrarian Development and Subject Specialists of the CSIAP were present physically in this meeting.
 Please click Images to see more photos of the meeting.